oogoom/Voron-Skirt-Mods/West3D/V2/ReadMe.md

 ## Print settings

    2-4 perimeters, 0.4mm forced width... in other words, normal Voron print settings.
+LED Housing should be printed in a dark filament.
+Black or gray works best.
+Lighter colors will let the housing glow and in some cases, effect the color reproduction.

 ## BOM